catherinekennedy/catherine_WD_express.js/catherine_WebDevelopment.md

 <img src="https://github.com/catherinekennedy/images/blob/main/repl.jpeg?raw=true" >

 # INTRO TO EXPRESS.JS:
 :mushroom: 	Express.js is free  :free: open source web application frameworks for node.js .<br>
 :mushroom: 	It is used for designing and building web application :computer: .<br>
 :mushroom:	 It is used to build both static and dynamic web pages.<br>
+:mushroom: [click me](https://expressjs.com/) to know more about express.js

 ## How to get started with express.js: